ST0507-ades/ay2223s2-ca3-basic-playwright/README.md

 3. Start your server at port 3000
     1. Alternatively, set `baseUrl` in `playwright.config.js` to https://bed-recap.azurewebsites.net
 4. `npm test` - To run the test
-5. `npm report` - To view the report
+5. `npm run report` - To view the report